 What does a Commandress look like?
 She displays her competence and confidence by looking professional, smart and chic.
 Of course, this is easy to say but challenging to do.
 What woman hasn’t been confused or frustrated by the expectation that she look professional, experienced, youthful, current, tasteful, feminine, natural, and effortless – all at the same time?
 And who has time to do this?

 The mission of Commandress is to do some of the work for you by sharing practical advice and identifying clothes that combine beauty and professionalism.
-Getting dressed for work can be much easier – and more enjoyable – with the right wardrobe.
+Getting dressed for work can be much easier – and a lot more fun – with the right wardrobe.